vinhta1/Obsidian-Repository/SCCoM/PCs.md

-# Player Expectations
-Peter wants to be OP, contractually cannot lose a fight.
-Always thinking about fight scenes.
-Jason Statham, Raid, John Wick, big battles all the time.
-- More fights, clear trash and big mobs.
-Bombastic, cinematic, one against many, one against the world.
-Kayley wants me to capture childhood wonder.
-The feeling when everything in life is the funniest thing.
-Jubilee, amazement, joy, wanderlust.
-- Worlds within the city.
-Enclaves and events with awesome sights and interesting characters.
-Think animated movies and anime.
 # Asmodeus
 Not a popular kid in school, but has fans all over SC who know of his online presence.
 # Danny